The shag cut is back as medium shags!

 I love growing out my hair, but split ends and dryness make it look dull.
 The shag cut is a lifesaver for these hair issues.
 Getting regular trims will keep your hair looking fresh.

 10. Dissociated Shag

-Notice how there’s actually one main layer here.
+Notice how there’s actually one main layer in this medium shaggy layered haircut.
 It is dissociated from the ends and stands out.
 The red-hued tips accentuate the layers without looking too overpowering.